corda/corda-docs-portal/content/en/tools/digital-currencies/creating-token-definitions.md

 	  alt="Creating Token Definitions - Flow Running"
    >}}

-   Once the token definition flow completes, the flow status is displayed as **Completed**:
+   Once the token definition flow completes, the message *A new token definition has been successfully created* is displayed:

+   {{<
+      figure
+	  src="images/a-new-token-definition-created-message.png"
+      width=50%
+	  figcaption="'A New Token Definition has Been Successfully Created' Message" alt="'A new token definition has been successfully created' Message"
+   >}}

+   The flow status is displayed as **Completed**:

    {{<
       figure